 Transitioning out of marriage means breaking old habits.
 You might have been the person that always picked up the slack in the relationship or stepped in to rescue anyone who needed it.
 This positions you as the person to depend on and turn to, which is great, but it can also end up as resentment for having to be the one who does everything.
 This could be a boundary issue, a need to please others, or you might be an over nurturer where you feel it’s your role to make sure everyone is okay.
 Learning to release this as a burden or obligation that’s been handed to you, and instead recognizing it’s a role you’ve adopted on your own, will free you up to make different choices.

 5. Time management

-Time is probably a realistic problem as a single parent, so your schedule will be your savior.
+When you have full custody, time is probably a realistic problem as a single parent, so your schedule will be your savior.
 It’s not enough to put things in your calendar; you have to respect the appointment you make with yourself in the same way you would one that was for work or your kids.
 You might habitually blow yourself off because that’s easy to do when you’re only accountable to yourself.
 Learning that your time for yourself is as valuable as anything else you do will allow you to follow through and truly commit to yourself.
 Start small with one or two things you can easily commit to, and then start adding some longer spots for yourself as they come available.
 You’ll get used to this over time, and even come to depend on that time as “yours”.